Iconic Hans Wegner GE240 'Cigar' Sofa by Getama

 A true statement piece, the Iconic Hans Wegner GE240 'Cigar' Sofa by Getama showcases the elegance of Scandinavian modern design.
 Crafted from a blend of solid oak and rich teak, this sofa features Wegner’s signature organic curves and refined detailing.

 The sculpted arms and gently angled frame offer both comfort and visual appeal, offering premium craftsmanship and enduring style.
 A highly recognisable and collectable piece of mid-century design, we have been completely faithful to the original aesthetic with the new upholstery and its soft, inviting textile.
-This celebrated mid-century masterpiece will absolutely not go out of style!
+This celebrated mid-century masterpiece is a timeless icon!

 Each piece is checked and carefully restored at our Kingsland studio workshop.
 Our focus is preserving the character and patina of the design while ensuring it displays beautifully in a contemporary interior.